jvtcl/quant-clustering/Lecture20_ClusterAnalysis.md

   - The "leaves" describe individual observations.
   - The "stems" describe more specific clusters.
   - The "branches" describe more general clusters.
-- Clusters are recovered by "cutting" the dendrogram at a desired `k` or height.
+- Clusters are found by "cutting" the dendrogram at a desired height of $k$.

 ***
 ![plot of chunk unnamed-chunk-10](figs/WPGMA_Dendrogram_5S_data.svg)